Convidicea Vaccine (Ad5-nCoV) Description

 February 13, 2021 - Pakistan's Drug Regulatory Authority, on the recommendations of an experts committee, approved the emergency use of Convidicea (Ad5-nCoV).
 Pakistan is the second country after Mexico to approve the vaccine.

-February 8, 2021 - Social Media reported CanSino Biologics Inc’s Convidicea COVID-19 vaccine candidate presented 65.7% efficacy in preventing symptomatic cases and a 90.98% success rate in stopping the severe disease in an interim analysis of global trials conducted in Pakistan.
+February 8, 2021 - Social Media reported CanSino Biologics Inc’s Convidicea COVID-19 vaccine candidate presented 65.7% efficacy in preventing symptomatic cases and a 90.98% success rate in stopping the severe disease an interim analysis of global trials conducted in Pakistan.

-February 4, 2021 - CanSino, the vaccine being tested in southern Chile, almost ready for international authorization.
+February 4, 2021 - CanSino, the vaccine being tested in southern Chile, is almost ready for international authorization.
 More than 3,500 volunteers have been inoculated with the experimental vaccine, waiting for volunteers' enrollment to conclude at the end of March.
 For analysis of the trials, the plan was to wait for 150 cases of Covid to be found in the world within a year, but the figure was reached earlier than previously thought.
 If the vaccine is approved in Chile, it will be the central laboratory in Canada that will finally decide whether it is marketable or not.

 December 6, 2020 - The Health Ministry has allowed Russia's participation in the massive international multi-center randomized placebo-controlled third phase of clinical trials of the candidate coronavirus vaccine's efficacy and immunogenicity Ad5-nCov made by CanSino Biologics.
 The international trials are conducted in partnership with Petrovax," the company said.